Table of Contents

 My initial impression of Florence on the day of arrival was that it was a very beige city… same color, different shades wherever one turned in the historical centre.
 You can read about my impressions in my Florence Travel Guide – how to survive the beige.

-The tour started off from Piazza Nazario Sauro, a meeting place on a corner opposite the very busy Carraia bridge over the river Arno.
+This Florence walking tour started off from Piazza Nazario Sauro, a meeting place on a corner opposite the very busy Carraia bridge over the river Arno.
 I had taken a slow walk from my hotel close to the central station, and reached the meeting place within 30 minutes, stopping to admire the view and take in the scenery along the way.

 Our Tour group leader Omar Aziz soon had us traversing the quirky residential neighbourhoods, eating and learning as we went.

 The tour is offered daily, except Sunday, at 10:00am and usually lasts about 4 hours.